specialkevin/wander/README.md

     $ wander accounts

+This will pull down a specific users info from Zimbra and create the corresponding account in Google Apps.

+    $ wander accounts <username>

 ### Migrate Contacts

 This will migrate all contacts from Zimbra to Google for the specified user at the command-line.